Tokyo Olympics Q&A: 6 months out and murmurs of cancellation

 Instead of a countdown celebration, the focus is on the virus and speculation around the Olympics being canceled.
 Should they take place during a spreading pandemic — vaccine or no vaccine?
 Organizers say they will with exact details yet to be revealed.

 It’s been this way since the Olympics were postponed almost 10 months ago.
 There are always more questions than answers.
-Here are a few.

 Q: When will a final decision be announced about holding the Olympics?